XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

 	document.getElementById('standbyResultField').value = results
 ```

-Use the account seed to get information about the wallet.
+Use the seed to derive the account.

 ```javascript
   var theSeed = document.getElementById('seeds').value